alanwatts07/FiBocci/README.md

 # WIF/SOL Live Trading Bot

-Welcome to the **WIF/SOL Live Trading Bot** project!
-This bot is designed to automate trading of the WIF/SOL pair using a Fibonacci-based strategy.
+Welcome to the **SOL/USDC Live Trading Bot** project!
+This bot is designed to automate trading of the SOL/USDC pair (or any pair) using a Fibonacci-based strategy.
 It includes features such as live charting with real-time Fibonacci levels, trade management, and performance statistics.

 ![Live Trading Chart](assets/live_trading_chart.png)